Evernote’s Anemic Native Export Options

 Part II: Replacing Evernote’s Web Clipper

-My work involves extensive web-based research.
-Web clipping is a necessity.
+My work involves extensive web-based research, making web clipping a necessity.

 I tried the OneNote clipper, but horrendous formatting chased me away.